abijithanikkuruthi/website-django-public/README.md

 python3 manage.py migrate
 ```
 ### Create Superuser
-Not necessary if reusing an existing DB.
+This step is not necessary if reusing an existing DB.
 ```
 python3 manage.py createsuperuser
 ```